minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

 .. mc-cmd:: info
    :fullpath:

-   Returns a description of a specified access keys.
+   Returns a description of the specified access key.
    The description output includes the following details, as available:

    - Access Key